 It is better to use your front brake when you for all high-speed braking

 Your front brake will always be able to take more stopping force than your rear brake, this is mainly because your front suspension is working to absorb a lot of the bike’s force.
 So when you need to stop hard or quickly from higher speeds, priorities the front brake.
 That being said, using both brakes together would be more efficient than using just the front brake in an emergency braking situation.
+Of course, in an emergency situation make sure you avoid a front or rear wheel lockup.

 It is better to use your front brake when you need to transfer more weight forward on your bike

-If the terrain requires more traction on the front wheel, using your front brake will do this.
+If the terrain requires more traction on the front tire, using your front brake will do this.
 There isn’t any situation where you’d want your front wheel loaded, but it is an important concept to understand.